 What a Healthy Relationship Is / Is Not

-I’ve written about this extensively, like this post about my masculine cleanse.
+Why: I’ve written about this extensively, like this post about my masculine cleanse.
 But I had a lot of princess fantasies that I didn’t even realize were entitled, immature, or downright dysfunctional.

 Ideas about how the right relationship was supposed to feel: only amazing, safe, and loving.